JesseEmond/theoretical/merge/README.md

 `0  1  2  3  4  5  6  7  8  9  10`

-*Note: by "in-place" and "`O(1)` extra space", I really mean "a constant number of pointers into the array" ([LSPACE](https://en.wikipedia.org/wiki/L_(complexity))), which amounts in reality to `O(lg N)` additional memory.
+*Note: by "in-place" and "`O(1)` extra space", I really mean "a constant number of pointers into the array" ([LSPACE](https://en.wikipedia.org/wiki/L_(complexity))), which amounts in reality to `O(lg N)` bits of additional memory.
 Keep this in mind whenever you see `O(1)` memory.
 By `O(N)` time, I implicitly assume `O(1)` time to compare two elements.
 If that's not the case, the final complexity would be `O(N)` times the complexity of a comparison.*

+_Also note that the examples & this write-up assume distinct elements, but that's not necessary overall._

 ## Naive Approaches

-To appreciate the complexity of the problem, it helps to see why and how naive approaches fail.
+To appreciate the complexity of the problem, it helps to see how and why naive approaches fail.

-If we didn't care about `O(N)` time, we could use an in-place sort algorithm (probably not merge-sort, which would likely use a function like the one we're trying to code here... :-) ) to solve it in `O(N lg N)`.
+If we didn't care about `O(N)` time, we could use an in-place sort algorithm (probably not merge-sort, which would likely use a function like the one we're trying to code here for its merge operation... :-) ) to solve it in `O(N lg N)`.

-If we didn't have the `O(1)` memory requirement, we could easily build a new sorted array from copying, in order, from both subarrays:
+If we didn't have the `O(1)` memory requirement, we could relatively easily build a new sorted array from copying, in order, from both subarrays:

 ```python
 first_y = index_first_out_of_order(original)